Sauna Assembly Guide

 Concrete pad

 Never place the sauna directly on grass, dirt, or any moist ground.
-A lightweight wooden platform is provided to elevate the sauna off the ground.
+A lightweight wooden platform is provided to elevate the sauna off the ground, but if you expeirnce heavy rains, consider putting 2x4 planks beneath the sauna to ensure the floor wood isn’t sitting in water for extended periods.

 Unboxing & Inventory